 These changes can be detected on the lips, cheeks, palate, and on the gum tissue around the teeth.
 Pain does not always occur with these lesions and, curiously, is not often associated with oral cancer.

 We would recommend performing an oral cancer self-examination bi-monthly and remember that your mouth is one of your body’s most important warning systems.
 Do not ignore any suspicious lumps, swellings or sores.
 If a suspicious growth or sore is found by yourself, your physician or your dentist, please contact our office for an evaluation by Dr. Klausner.
 Our office also utilizes specialized non-invasive tissue dye stains to determine if an oral lesion is potentially cancerous and to determine if a biopsy is indicated.

 Oral Brush Biopsy

 Recent advances in oral and maxillofacial pathology have led to the development of a non-invasive oral biopsy technique known as an “oral brush biopsy“.
 Utilizing this technique Dr. Klausner is able to obtain a specimen of the lining mucosa of the oral cavity without the administration of local anesthesia.
 A specialized biopsy brush is used to make a smear of the mucosal cells.
 This smear is then sent to a laboratory for cytologic analysis.
 No sutures are required following this procedure and no discomfort should be expected.

-For more information about oral pathology or to schedule a consultation appointment with Dr. Klausner, call our Midtown Manhattan office at Central Park Oral & Maxillofacial Surgery NYC Phone Number 212-888-8889.
+For more information about oral and head and neck pathology or to schedule a consultation appointment with Dr. Klausner, call our Midtown Manhattan office at Central Park Oral & Maxillofacial Surgery NYC Phone Number 212-888-8889.